 Top Water Fishing Lures, also called Topwaters, elicit the most violent strikes of any lure on the market.
 They tap into the aggressive nature of saltwater gamefish.
 This makes them a popular choice.
 In fact, some anglers will use nothing else!

 Baitfish and shrimp are both found close to the surface, especially when chased by predators.
 So noisy Topwaters worked like a fleeing or wounded baitfish or shrimp is especially effective.

 While not as many varieties are out there compared to soft plastics, there are still quite a lot of choices when you look for them.

-The biggest differences in offerings are in the size, color, and the sound they emit.
-The offerings from Mirrolure, Rapala, Corky, and Heddon make up the top choices for saltwater fisherman in Texas.
+The biggest differences in offerings are in the size, color, and sound they emit.
+The offerings from Mirrolure, Rapala, Corky, and Heddon make up the top choices for saltwater fishermen in Texas.

 Whatever you call it – a lot of the time fish can’t resist!

-This advice, however, goes against every instinct you have when you get a blow up.
-Fight the urge as best you can, and realize that everyone messes this up somtimes!
+This advice, however, goes against every instinct you have when you get a blow-up.
+Fight the urge as best you can, and realize that everyone messes this up sometimes!